Online Irrigation Seminars

 Learn about various ways to treat alternative water so it can be used for irrigation systems.
 Considering the many codes in place dealing with alternative water today, this session is a must for irrigation professionals.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Using Water Budgets as a Management Tool (2013)

 No matter the size of the landscape, knowing how much water is required and then measuring the water applied is an important step in being a professional irrigation manager.
 This seminar will look at strategies used to reduce water use and still maintain a viable landscape even during drought conditions.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Water Movement in Soils & its Implications for Landscape Drip Irrigation (2013)

 As drip and microirrigation systems are used more and more for irrigating landscapes, it is necessary to understand how water moves in the soil so that the emitter or microsprays can be placed appropriately to apply water that will encourage good root development.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.